dbarden/CrashReportPresentation/CrashReport.md

 - Runs `otool` to verify the correct base address
 - Run `lipo` to make sure the arch slice is present
 - Run `atos` to perform the symbolication
+- It's a perl script.
+Read it if you dare :)

 ---
 #Ouput